mathumohan25/azure-iaas-web-ansible-project/README.md

 # Improvments can be done
 - OpenVPN Connect is not included in the Ansible script because the passphrase is not prompted by the OpenVPN client.

-- DNS configuration is not included in the script due to the Azure Load Balancer being at Level 4.
+- DNS configuration is not included in the script due to the Azure Load Balancer being at Layer 4.
 SSL cannot be enabled in this use case.
+Alternative to use Application Gateway to enable SSL.

 # References
 - Web-DB application: https://github.com/mmumshad/simple-webapp